-Current liabilities of \$25 million and \$24 million as of June 30, 2016 and 2015 respectively include primarily accounts payable, and unearned revenue related to the next fiscal year.
-Current liabilities have not changed significantly from FY2012.
+Current liabilities of \$23 million and \$25 million as of June 30, 2017 and 2016, respectively, include primarily accounts payable, and unearned revenue related to the next fiscal year.
+Current liabilities have not changed significantly from FY2013.

-Noncurrent liabilities increased by \$4 million to \$198 million during FY2016.
-An increase in postemployment benefits (OPEB) liability of \$5 million was offset by a decrease in long term debt of \$6 million.
-During the 5-year period, the VSC has recorded an increase in this OPEB liability of \$24 million, bringing the total OPEB liability to \$60 million.
-Bonds payable are declining as bond holders are being paid.
+Noncurrent liabilities decreased by \$2 million to \$196 million during FY2017.
+An increase in postemployment benefits (OPEB) liability of \$5 million was offset by the elimination of the interest rate swap.
+During the 5-year period, the VSC has recorded an increase in this OPEB liability of \$22 million, bringing the total OPEB liability to \$65 million.